What to Know About Taylor Dearden, the Actress Who Plays Dr. Mel King on 'The Pitt'

 Her real-life experience with ADHD helped inform her character Mel.

-From the first episodes of The Pitt, fans recognized that Mel King exhibited characteristics common to neurodivergence herself, in addition to being a caretaker for her twin sister who's on the autism spectrum.
-Though it hasn't been confirmed in the show, Dearden has been vocal in interviews of how she pushed for Mel to have ADHD on the show, a condition that the actress shares in real life.
+From the first episodes of The Pitt, fans recognized that Mel King exhibited characteristics common to neurodivergence herself, in addition to being a caretaker for her twin sister, who's on the autism spectrum.
+Though it hasn't been confirmed in the show, Dearden has been vocal in interviews about how she pushed for Mel to have ADHD on the show, a condition that the actress shares in real life.

-"I’m neurodivergent so I think it’s really coming from me,” Dearden said when asked about Mel's neurodivergent coding in a Decider interview.
+"I’m neurodivergent, so I think it’s really coming from me,” Dearden said when asked about Mel's neurodivergent coding in a Decider interview.
 “I have severe ADHD.
 So we’re on the same spectrum now as autism, which was I think for all ADHD people was like, ‘Ohhhhh.’
 And then all autistic people are like, ‘That’s why we got along with them.’
 I’ve never really seen a character, especially with ADHD, but being on the same spectrum, it just feels, it felt right anyway.”

 Dr. Mel King (Taylor Dearden) treats a patient.